tsdataclinic/newerhoods/README.md

 NewerHoods uses multiple open datasets to generate characteristics related to housing, crime, and noise levels to begin with.
 These characteristics/features are evaluated at the census tract-level, and are then clustered to find pockets of tracts with homogenous characteristics.
 These are what we call NewerHoods.

+The application is live and available to use [here](https://data-clinic.shinyapps.io/newerhoods/)

 ### Directory Structure